aayushdgkd/docker_playbook/python-k8s/README.md

 ```
 5. Deployment,pod,Ingress and service will get created
 6. Create entry in your "/etc/hosts" file - "127.0.0.1 api-example.local"
-7. If you are feeling lucky,run "sh setup.sh" to setup everything at once.
+7. If you are feeling lucky,run "sh setup.sh" to bootstrap everything at once.
 The output will look somewhat like this -

 ```sh
 sh setup.sh